BOOK EARLY! Save MoreEarly Bookings Save Up to 40%

 After the destruction of Akrotiri, Thira remained uninhabited, with few exceptions, until the 8th century BC.
 Then Dorian settlers arrived from Sparta, headed by Thiras, from where the island was named.
 On the western side of the peak of Mesa Vouno was built the city, the urban center that controlled the whole island.
 The city was left without a wall due to its natural fortified position and was connected by road with its two ports, Oia (today Kamari) and Elefsina (today Perissa).
 There are few things left in the early phase of the city.

-After the 4th century BC the city is growing, it is in the sphere of influence of the Ptolemeous, the Greek monarchs of the Kingdom of Egypt, and then, like all of Greece, it is settled by the Romans.
-The city declines after the 3rd century AD and after the 9th century is abandoned.
+After the 4th century BC, the city is growing, it is in the sphere of influence of the Ptolemies, the Greek monarchs of the Kingdom of Egypt, and then, like all of Greece, it is settled by the Romans.
+The city declined after the 3rd century AD and after the 9th century is abandoned.
 Since 1896, its excavation has begun by German and Greek archaeologists.

 During the Middle Ages, Oia was one of the island’s “Kasteli”: Kastelli of Agios Nikolaos.

 There are reports of the castle’s existence in 1480.
 However, Oia suffered great damage from the 1956 earthquake, and much of the traditional settlement fell to the sea beneath the caldera.
-Large churches, such as the church of Agios Georgioes and Panagia Platsani, were completely destroyed.
+Large churches, such as the church of Agios Georgios and Panagia Platsani, were destroyed.

-Today, Agios Nikolaos’ Kastelli in Oia, a piece of the tower (tower) is preserved.
+Today, Agios Nikolaos’ Kastelli in Oia, a piece of the tower is preserved and it is a Santorini attraction.
 It was named after a subculture church dedicated to Agios Nikolaos and was built around 1450.

 The traces of the maritime history of the island were undertaken in 1951 by Captain Antonis Dakoronias and in 1956 the Maritime Museum was founded in Oia.
 Since 1990 he has been housed in a nice 19th-century captain’s house, donated by Dina Manolessos-Birbilis.
 It includes all kinds of exhibits that relate to the history of shipping on the island, mainly during the 19th century.

 A museum that has been effortlessly and lovingly built by people who have faithfully served the sea for many years.
-The treasures of the Maritime Museum of Thira are rare examples of the maritime tradition of Santorini since they have been found in old captains of the island.
+The treasures of the Maritime Museum of Thira are rare examples of the maritime tradition of Santorini and one of the best Santorini attractions since they have been found in old captains of the island.